IBM/spring-web-app/README.md

 ibmcloud dev run
 ```

 This will launch your application locally.
-When you are ready to deploy to IBM Cloud on CloudFoundry or Kubernetes, run one of the commands below:
+When you are ready to deploy to IBM Cloud on Cloud Foundry or Kubernetes, run one of the commands below:

 ```bash
 ibmcloud dev deploy -t buildpack